Jyotiba14/Olympics-data-analysis/README.md

 # Goals
 To determine the following tasks listed below  -
 1. To find the most succesfull athelete , team and event in which most medals are won .
-2. Comparison of males vs females participation in games over the years .
+2. To find females participation in games over the years .
 3. Top female athletes to win medals by sportwise , age and country etc.
 4. To determin the youngest and oldest particpant to win a medal
 5. India's particaption , medal winner and in which sport events we have more success.